pfost-bit/monte_carlo/README.md

    die1 = Die(np.array([1,2,3,4,5,6]))#fair
    die2 = Die(np.array([1,2,3,4,5,6]))#fair
    ```
    This creates two identical dice with 6 "faces," each with an equal likelihood of being rolled.
-      * The faces are passed as a np.array() of objects, the objects should be a number or a string
+The faces are passed as a np.array() of objects; the objects should be a number or a string.

 * Dice can also be created by passing a separate np.array() of likelihoods: